 When it comes to marine archaeology, the most common (and perhaps most popular) type of sites studied are shipwrecks.
 However, marine archaeologists also investigate other kinds of sites, such as flooded land sites or fishing structures.

+In instances where excavation is required, such as at a flooded land site, underwater archaeological excavation is very similar to traditional land archaeology.
+Marine archaeologists use similar tools, but will opt for the plastic version of the tool so that it does not fall apart in the salt water.
 Most “tools of the trade” used on terrestrial archaeological digs are used for underwater excavations as well.
 Hand trowels, square units, clipboards, pencils, tape measures, and other hand tools are all used underwater to excavate sites as they are used on land.